-4.8 National Parks and Areas of Outstanding Natural Beauty (AONB) have the highest status of protection in terms of landscape and scenic beauty.
-Great weight, therefore, must be given towards the protection of the natural beauty of the landscape, together with conservation of wildlife and cultural heritage, when making planning decisions.

-4.9 National planning policy for minerals and waste development in the countryside and rural areas relates to "major development" within nationally designated areas including National Parks and AONB.
-Within the context of national policy, the winning and working of minerals and waste development generally constitutes major development whereby due to the nature, character and scale of some proposals, there is the potential to adversely impact upon recreational opportunities and the natural beauty of protected landscapes.

-4.10 Major minerals and waste development (including quarry restoration) can have significant adverse impacts upon such areas of natural beauty together with the recreational opportunities that they provide.
+- 4.8 National Parks and Areas of Outstanding Natural Beauty (AONB) have the highest status of protection in terms of landscape and scenic beauty.
+Great weight, therefore, must be given towards the protection of the natural beauty of the landscape, together with conservation of wildlife and cultural heritage, when making planning decisions. - 4.9 National planning policy for minerals and waste development in the countryside and rural areas relates to "major development" within nationally designated areas including National Parks and AONB.
+Within the context of national policy, the winning and working of minerals and waste development generally constitutes major development whereby due to the nature, character and scale of some proposals, there is the potential to adversely impact upon recreational opportunities and the natural beauty of protected landscapes. - 4.10 Major minerals and waste development (including quarry restoration) can have significant adverse impacts upon such areas of natural beauty together with the recreational opportunities that they provide.
 In line with national policy, major minerals and waste development must not be permitted within National Parks or AONB except in exceptional circumstances.
 Applications must also be demonstrated to be in the public interest.
-Development will only be in the public interest if consideration of the proposal details gives sufficient reason/s to override the potential damage to the natural beauty, cultural heritage, wildlife or quiet enjoyment of the National Park or and AONB.
-Minerals and waste development can also have positive effects on the environment through restoration and aftercare (Policy WMP17 addresses restoration requirements in detail).

-4.11 Other minerals and waste development which is ancillary to a main minerals and waste operation (e.g. weighbridge, offices, haul road and minor amendments) would not normally be considered as major development.
-It would be expected however that such proposals have regard for and consideration of National Park and AONB purposes, and ensure that great weight is given to the conservation of the landscape and natural beauty, conservation of wildlife, cultural heritage and recreational opportunities.

-4.12 Quarries and quarrying operations have the potential to impact heavily upon the landscape and surrounding environment, therefore the setting of any proposed development within the context of the National Park or AONB is also an important consideration.
+Development will only be in the public interest if consideration of the proposal details gives sufficient reason/s to override the potential damage to the natural beauty, cultural heritage, wildlife or quiet enjoyment of the National Park and or AONB.
+Minerals and waste development can also have positive effects on the environment through restoration and aftercare (Policy WMP17 addresses restoration requirements in detail). - 4.11 Other minerals and waste development which is ancillary to a main minerals and waste operation (e.g. weighbridge, offices, haul road and minor amendments) would not normally be considered as major development.
+It would be expected however that such proposals have regard for and consideration of National Park and AONB purposes, and ensure that great weight is given to the conservation of the landscape and natural beauty, conservation of wildlife, cultural heritage and recreational opportunities. - 4.12 Quarries and quarrying operations have the potential to impact heavily upon the landscape and surrounding environment, therefore the setting of any proposed development within the context of the National Park or AONB is also an important consideration.
+The scale and extent of development within all these designated areas should be limited, while development within their setting should be sensitively located and designed to avoid or minimise adverse impacts on the designated areas.

-Overarching Strategy 4